 - All stalkers should be familiar with all relevant game meat regulations and ensure all deer carcases destined for human consumption are handled in accordance with them. - Every stalker must be capable of eviscerating (gralloching) and undertaking a field inspection of a deer carcass.
-Any abnormalities or other sign indicating that the animal may have contracted a notifiable disease must be reported immediately to the landowner and other relevant authorities. - □ All responsible stalkers should carefully record detailed information relating to each animal culled.
-Such information would include: Date, location shot, species, sex, age, body weight, body condition, reproductive status, trophy quality, diseases/parasites, etc. Such information should be available to the landowner. - □ All stalkers should have and use appropriate Personal Protective Equipment (PPE) for the handling and transportation of deer carcases. - No stalker should display any carcass in a manner that may cause offence to other forest users.
-All stalkers must ensure that all viscera, and other body parts removed from the carcase are disposed of properly in accordance with all relevant regulations and legislation.
+Any abnormalities or other sign indicating that the animal may have contracted a notifiable disease must be reported immediately to the landowner and other relevant authorities. - All responsible stalkers should carefully record detailed information relating to each animal culled.
+Such information would include: - Date, location shot, species, sex, age, body weight, body condition, reproductive status, trophy quality, diseases/parasites, etc. Such information should be available to the landowner. - All stalkers should have and use appropriate Personal Protective Equipment (PPE) for the handling and transportation of deer carcases.